 The one addition that I would recommend is a clamp on bar.
-This great little device literally clamps on to the side of the bathtub – you can see it here as shown on Amazon.
+This great little device literally clamps on to the side of the bathtub – you can read more about them here.
 This works well if you are unable to install one on the wall to help you get in and out of the tub.

 Different Types Of Grab Bars

 When I was an Occupational Therapist there were very few choices when it came to grab bars.
 But today – that has changed dramatically.
 Here’s a list of what you can expect to find when you being searching for for the right one for your bathroom.

 The Wave – these grab bars are not your Grandmother’s grab bars!
 They are not straight, instead they have a wave design (it goes up and down) and this can make it easier for some to grab and hold on to.

 The Flip – I mentioned one of these models above as an option to place by a toilet.
 It’s a u-shaped version of a grab bar that flips up.
 This allows you to move it out of the way when it’s not in use.
 It’s great for tight spaces and very small bathrooms.